Laurie Cumbo: Tenure

 She was also in strong support of hosting the 2016 Democratic National Convention in New York City, specifically Brooklyn, which failed.
 In arguing in favor of the convention coming to her borough, she argued "We have swag on lock down," continuing, "A convention anywhere else in the United States of America is just going to be 'eh.'"
 This earned her an ingratiating visit from Senator Chuck Schumer at her first "state of the district" address at the Brooklyn Museum.

 During Jumaane Williams's campaign for New York City Public Advocate, The Daily News broke the story of his 2009 arrest in a domestic dispute, the records that had been sealed, which were used by competing candidates.
 Cumbo, who went to high school with Williams, wrote a letter demanding to know if the law enforcement sources of the story broke city policy in doing so.

+Among the initiatives associated with her tenure were negotiations that resulted in a thirty-year agreement preserving rent stabilization for approximately 600 apartments in the former Brooklyn Jewish Hospital complex through a partnership involving the New York City Department of Housing Preservation and Development and Alma Realty.
+She also supported redevelopment projects including the Bedford Union Armory, improvements to entrances at Prospect Park, and investments in cultural infrastructure throughout her district.

 In 2021, Cumbo voted against allowing non-citizens to vote in municipal elections because she claimed it would dilute the power of black voters at the gain of Latino voters, implying Latino residents of the city were largely non-citizens.